 Normally, we sell both backyard composting bins as well as compost bins for curbside pickup of kitchen waste, but sales are currently suspended for the COVID-19 State of Emergency.
 Check back for more information!

-- The Composting Facility receives 1,500 pounds of household trash per year, on average, 30% of which is organic waste and can be composted.
+On average, the Composting Facility receives 30% of organic waste which can be composted.